Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

 The process begins with feeding a plastic filament (filament) into a heated extrusion head, where the material melts.
-The molten plastic is extruded through a nozzle and deposited onto a platform layer by layer according to a digital model.
+The melted plastic is extruded through a nozzle and deposited onto a platform layer by layer according to a digital model.
 Each layer hardens upon cooling, bonding with the previous one, allowing the object to be gradually formed.

-FDM Printing Materials and Applications
+Materials and Applications of FDM Printing

 FDM printers can work with various thermoplastic materials, such as: